Sherri Papini was allegedly kidnapped and apparently hold in captivity for 22 days.

 Keith Papini: I didn’t hear it in time… I only got like the last two rings.
 Immediately after that my home phone rang, I picked it up and it was avery mixed emotions it was my wife scr…screaming in the background, yelling my name that seemed somewhat confused at the moment, like, ‘What is going on?’… and a CHP (California High Patrol) officer said I need you to be calm, I need you to be calm… but I know, I know it’s her.
 I can tell it’s her voice.

-Keith says: “It rung, I think”, showing that he is not sure of what he was doing when an officer called him to tell that they found his wife, that’s unbelievable.
-The weakness of “I think” is inappropriate here; again, he says that he didn’t recognise the number and then that he didn’t hear the phone in time, a contradiction, a signal of deception.
+Keith says: “It rung, I think I was shaving…”, showing that he is not sure of what he was doing when an officer called him to tell him that they had found his wife, that’s unbelievable.
+The weakness of “I think” is inappropriate here; again, he says that he didn’t recognise the number but later he said that he didn’t hear the phone in time, a contradiction, a signal of deception.
 Your wife is missing and you don’t answer the phone, especially so early in the morning?!

 Matthew Gutman: Are you panicked at first you heard her scream?

 Keith Papini: I am panicked but I am happy because at this point, this is the first time I’ve heard her voice, I know she is alive.